MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-6.md

 ---
-title: Create a resource using service principal – Azure CLI | Microsoft Docs
+title: Create a resource using a service principal and the Azure CLI | Microsoft Docs
 description: Learn how to create a resource using a service principal and the Azure CLI.
 manager: jasongroce
 author: dbradish-microsoft